civican/legisinfo/44-1/bills/C-59/bill_text.md

       a taxable preferred share is deemed not to be a mark-to-market property of the corporation for the year unless the share would be described in subparagraph (a)(i) or (ii) if paragraph (a) were read without reference to "(other than a share of a financial institution)".

+    **(2.03)** Subsection (2.01) does not apply to a dividend received by an insurance corporation in a taxation year that is

+      either

+      received on a share (other than a share described in subparagraph (2.02)(a)(i)) held by the corporation in connection with an insurance contract entered into, issued or acquired in the ordinary course of an insurance business of the corporation, or

+      deemed to be received by the corporation as a result of a designation by a mutual fund trust under subsection 104(19) in respect of a unit of the trust that is held by the corporation in connection with an insurance contract entered into, issued or acquired in the ordinary course of an insurance business of the corporation; and

+      identified in the corporation's return of income under this Part for the year.

   **(2)** Paragraph 112(6)(c) of the Act is replaced by the following:

-    financial institution, mark-to-market property and **tracking property** have the same meaning as in subsection 142.2(1).
+    financial institution, mark-to-market property and tracking property have the same meaning as in subsection 142.2(1).

   **(3)** Subsections (1) and (2) apply in respect of dividends received after 2023.